 We collect and evaluate the evidence of an organization's information systems, practices, and operations.
 Obtain evidence whether the organization's information systems safeguard assets, maintains data integrity, and are operating effectively and efficiently to achieve the organization's goals or objectives.

 We follow a risk-based audit approach.
 This approach is used to assess risk and to assist an IS auditor's decision to do either compliance testing or substantive testing.
-In a risk based audit approach, IS auditors are not just relying on risk.
-They are also relying on internal and operational controls as well as knowledge of the organisation.
+In a risk-based audit approach, IS auditors are not just relying on risk.
+They are also relying on internal and operational controls as well as knowledge of the organization.

-Upon the performance of the audit, the QRC Information Systems Auditor is produces and appropriately report the results of the IS Audit.
+Upon the performance of the audit, QRC's Information Systems Auditor produces and appropriately report the results of the IS Audit.

 Free Security Check for upto 10 ips on first order